The Story of Illume

 Expression through movement is one of her greatest joys.

-Meryl Henrie - Teacher/Production Team
+Meryl Henrie - Dance/Production Team

 Meryl has been passionate about dance since before she could walk.
 She grew up training in ballet, jazz and modern dance.
 While earning her degree in Dance Education from Brigham Young University, she also became versed in Folk, Latin and social dance genres.
 After teaching dance and yoga as the dance director at Viewmont High School for six years, she has enjoyed returning to the studio setting and working with the wonderful dancers at Illume!

-Danielle Peterson - Teacher
+Danielle Peterson - Dance

 Danielle attended Brigham Young University where she received a BA in Dance Education with a minor in Family Life.
 She spent her time there performing with BYU’s DancEnsemble and Contemporary DAnce Theatre, as well as Theatre Engine: Dance Engine, a collaborative show with Michigan State University that explores the use of technology and dance.